 Zed quotes Mary Jane Watson’s catchphrase, “Go get em’ Tiger.”
 Sony later produced Sam Raimi’s Spider-Man film around the same time Men In Black II was out in 2002.

 In one scene, an alien wall crawls like Spider-Man.
-Remember what I said about Sony’s big hit from 2002?
+Remember what I said about Sony’s biggest hit from 2002?

 A squid resembles Jedi Master, Kit Fisto from The Star Wars Prequel Trilogy.
 I bet Steven Spielberg must’ve given George some ideas to come up with character designs for The Jedi Council.